Ministry of Labour inspections do not announce themselves.

 Written Report

 Findings organized by statute, with specific gaps identified and referenced to the legislation.
-Not a checklist -- a document your lawyer, board, or management team can act on.
+Not a checklist, a document your lawyer, board, or management team can act on.

 Risk Rating